Quick answers to your FAQs about the 2017 Nonprofit Technology Conference.

 Are meals included?

-A light breakfast, lunch, and light appetizers during receptions are included with your registration.
+Lunch and light appetizers during receptions are included with your registration.
 Please see the schedule for more information.
 There are a number of dining options close to the hotel in Dupont Circle and Adams Morgan to satisfy any post-reception dinner cravings.
 Check the 17NTC Community Forum for other suggestions from your peers!

 We plan to accommodate special dietary needs (e.g., vegan, vegetarian, gluten-free, kosher, halal) to the extent we are able.
 Please indicate your needs during the registration process.
 We’ll contact individuals selecting those options prior to NTC to let you know what accommodations have been made for you.

 How can I present a session?

 One unique aspect of the NTC is that all our breakout sessions are proposed, selected, and presented by our community.
 We begin the process in late spring, with community voting taking place in the summer, and program selections announced in the fall.
 The session proposal deadline has passed.

 Ignite is a fast-paced, fun, thought-provoking presentation format that educates and entertains.
 Ignite talks give you the opportunity to share your fascinations and passions with the NTEN Community.
 But, there’s a catch: you are strictly limited to five minutes, and 20 slides, which advance automatically every 15 seconds.
 This is not a sales pitch.
 It’s a passion pitch.